KoltesDigital/unity-matrix-order/Readme.md

 Minimal project to outline matrix application in Unity.

-The picture below shows two cubes with the corresponding applied matrix.
+The picture below shows two cubes with the corresponding applied matrices.

-This shows that matrix are applied **from right to left**.
+This shows that matrices are applied **from right to left**.
 The corollary is vectors are seen as columns.

 ![Result](Result.png)